 Perhaps if we lined up the sacred texts and cut and pasted with liberty we might be able to come up with something vaguely unifying like, “Most religions believe in the existence of the divine.”
 But it would be intellectual folly to then conclude that all religions are ultimately communicating complementary messages.

 Such statements are made out of a desire to affirm the value of every faith expression.
 It sounds beautiful, but is it soundly livable?
 Does the Muslim feel affirmed by the belief that Muslims and Jews basically have faith in the same thing?
 Does the Jew feel encouraged by the belief that Judaism and Christianity are different paths up the same mountain?
 Does the Hindu feel blessed by the belief that Hinduism and Islam teach the same truths by using different images?
 Ask them.
-Ask the committed Muslim, the devout Jew, the practicing Hindu, the devoted Christian, and the sincere Buddhist if they are all picture frame 2saying the same thing or if, at the very least, their core beliefs are compatible.
+Ask the committed Muslim, the devout Jew, the practicing Hindu, the devoted Christian, and the sincere Buddhist if they are all saying the same thing or if, at the very least, their core beliefs are compatible.

 I am not referring to practices on the edges of these faiths or to great mysteries inaccessible to the general population.
 We do not have to be world religion experts to investigate a faith’s core truisms: Who/what/if is god?
 Who/what are we?
 Can we become god?
 Does god have one or many manifestations?
 Does evil and/or sin exist and if so what is the path of forgiveness or salvation?
 What happens after death?